getodk/docs/docs/central-api-form-management.rst

                   - number

+                    .. raw:: html

-                    If a public encryption key is present on the form, its numeric ID as tracked by Central is given here.
+                      <p>If a public encryption key is present on the form, its numeric ID as tracked by Central is given here.</p>

                     Example: ``3.0``
                 * - state